-When we talk about Sensitive Compartmented Information Facilities, more commonly called SCIFs, we are talking about a high security facility that is meant to secure information and communications.
+When we talk about Sensitive Compartmented Information Facilities, commonly called SCIFs, we are talking about a high security facility designed to secure information and communications.
 Whether the SCIF is a secure room within a facility or is a portable unit designed to be shipped to any part of the globe, the job is still the same.
 That said, there are a lot of components that go into getting that job done.
-No detail is too small to overlook when it comes to keeping secret information secret.
+No detail is too small when it comes to keeping secret information secret.
 Today I thought I’d share a few more details about the nuts and bolts of SCIF design.

 The SCIF Door Does More

 Unlike the door on your typical home or office, when you think of a SCIF door, think bank vault.
 These doors mean business.
-In fact, the doors, hinges, and locking mechanisms on SCIFs are required by the DOD to be compliant with Intelligence Community Directive 705.
-Among other things, this means that entry has to be provided using a single motion deadbolt.
+In fact, the DOD requires doors, hinges, and locking mechanisms on SCIFs to be compliant with Intelligence Community Directive 705.
+Among other things, this means that entry has to be permitted using a single motion deadbolt.
 In addition to securing the SCIF from physical entry, the doors must also contain sound within the room.
-Many of the requirements of ICD705 mandate that doors, thresholds, and even doorframes include sound suppression systems.
-All materials used on or inside of the doors must be sound-rated and are required to pass an auditory inspection.
+Requirements of ICD705 mandate that doors, thresholds, and even door frames include sound suppression systems.
+All materials used on or inside the doors must be sound-rated and are required to pass an auditory inspection.
 In the case of retrofitting an existing room to SCIF specifications, even wood fillers must meet sound suppression requirements.

 - SCIF doors must be solid wood core or a specially constructed door filled with sound attenuation material of STC 45 rating or higher.